-This qualification is designed for learners wishing to gain foundation knowledge of the hairdressing and beauty therapy industry who are targeted a grade 5 or above in English.
+This qualification is designed for learners wishing to gain foundation knowledge of the hairdressing and beauty therapy industry.

 - To provide an understanding of the industry as a whole. - To enable students to make an informed assessment of their own interest for work in this sector.